(slightly revised 6/26)

 now, for us, throughout this age.

-This hymn/song especially suits the Sunday after Easter, when the Revised Common Lectionary focuses on John 20:19-31.
+This hymn/song especially suits the Sunday after Easter, when the Gospel lesson in the Revised Common Lectionary is John 20:19-31.
 (It could also be used for the Third Sunday of Easter, Year B, for Luke 24:36b-48.)
-With the song's emphasis on Jesus offering us peace, however, it can be appropriate anytime.
+With the song's emphasis on Jesus offering us peace, however, our solo version for personal use might be helpful anytime.

 Piano Sample of DIVINUM MYSTERIUM: